simpetr/auctionsystem/README.md

 - AuctionMechanismTest, a Junit class with different test cases.

-*NOTE* While doing test be aware of docker timezone
+*NOTE* While doing tests through terminal be aware of date timezone.

 ### Build app in a Docker container